digrouz/docker-jackett/README.md

 * This container is built using [s6-overlay](https://github.com/just-containers/s6-overlay)
 * The docker entrypoint can upgrade operating system at each startup.
 To enable this feature, just add `-e AUTOUPGRADE=1` at container creation.
+* An helm chart is available of in the [chart folder](https://github.com/digrouz/docker-jackett/tree/master/chart) with an example [values.yaml](https://github.com/digrouz/docker-jackett/tree/master/chart/values.yaml)

 ## Issues